 In my experience, people often resist defining consciousness.
 In some cases, it seems that they assume that if there is no scientific definition then you cannot meaningfully talk about consciousness at all.
 I think this is mistaken.
 We can make a lot of progress even if the concepts we are using are not fully understood.
 This is more common in science than many people think.
 I believe that we can give a definition of consciousness that is a useful starting place even if it is not perfect or fully complete.

-Examples of consciousness are often described by what we experience through our senses— hearing a bird singing, looking at the sky, feeling rain on your face, touching a rose, etc. Consciousness can also take the form of feelings and emotions or other bodily sensations such as a tickle or a toothache.
+Consciousness is often described by what we experience through our senses—hearing a bird singing, looking at the sky, feeling rain on your face, touching a rose, etc. Consciousness involves feelings and emotions or bodily sensations such as a tickle or a toothache.
 A specific conscious experience can be pleasant or unpleasant.

 Consciousness is also subjective, meaning that it is experienced by a subject or agent.
 In technical terms, consciousness has a 'first-person ontology'.
 Just because it is subjective does not mean it cannot be studied by science.
 There can be an objective science (in an epistemological sense) about a domain that is subjective (in an ontological sense).
-The feature of subjectivity is perhaps the cause of the most difficulty concerning consciousness.
+Even though we can have a science of subjectivity, it is the greatest challenge to a scientific understanding of consciousness.

 - What are the features of consciousness? (in addition to a few mentioned above)